FAIR Plan home insurance guide

 While FAIR Plan insurance coverage can vary considerably based on your state, most policies provide basic coverage for your home's structure against wind, hail, and fire perils.
 Coverage for your personal belongings and standalone structures on your property may also be included — though in many cases this coverage is only available as a policy add-on.
 Other standard home insurance coverages, such as loss of use and personal liability coverages, are rarely included at all in FAIR Plans.

-However, due to the increasingly reliance on these policies due to climate change and worsening weather in recent years, insurance departments in a handful of states, including California and Texas, have reworked their FAIR Plans to more closely resemble a standard homeowners insurance policy.
+However, due to the increasing reliance on these policies due to climate change and worsening weather in recent years, insurance departments in a handful of states, including California and Texas, have reworked their FAIR Plans to more closely resemble a standard homeowners insurance policy.

 Here's a look at what's covered under a Texas FAIR Plan policy.
 [1]